David Clopton

 David Clopton (September 29, 1820 – February 5, 1892) was an American politician who was member of the U.S. House of Representatives, the C.S.
 House of Representatives, a member of the Alabama Legislature, and associate judge of the Alabama Supreme Court.
 A member of the Democratic Party, he was also a veteran of the Confederate Army.

 Early life

 Clopton was born in Putnam County, Georgia, near Milledgeville, Georgia, on September 29, 1820, a son of Alford Clopton (1787–1870) and his wife, Sarah “Sally” Clopton.
 He attended the county schools and Edenton Academy in Georgia, and moved to Alabama in 1844, graduating from Randolph–Macon College in 1840 and being admitted to the bar in 1841.

 Early career

 He practiced law in Milledgeville, beginning in that year, and developed an association with Robert S. Lanier, whose son Clifford later married Clopton's daughter.
-In 1844, he moved to Tuskegee, Ala. and practiced law there.
+In 1844, he moved to Tuskegee. and practiced law there.